Usage

 A non-empty and non-NA character string.
 The value to use to represent

-and empty parlists (they are conceptually the same thing).- empty
+NULLand empty parlists (they are conceptually the same thing).- empty

 A non-empty and non-NA character string.
 The value to use to represent empty vectors, excluding

-above for the latter.
-The type of the underlying empty object is added toempty
+NULL.
+Seenullabove for the latter.
+The type of the underlying empty object is added toemptyfor convenience.
+See Examples below.- validate

 A non-NA logical value.
 Should the arguments be validated before being used?
 This argument should be left as is.